On a counterexample in connection with the Picard-Lindel\"of theorem

-The second aim of this paper is to approach the Cauchy problem \eqref{CP} and Example \ref{EX} from a computational point of view.
-Here, it is interesting that the Euler method yields only the solution $\varphi_1$, since $f(0,0)=0$ implies that the first part of the polygonal curve is always zero, and later the approximant stays in the area $0\leqslant y\leqslant x^2/2$ since \textquotedblleft{}the slope field keeps it away from the upper boundary of this area\textquotedblright{}.
+Let us now approach the Cauchy problem \eqref{CP} with $f$ as in \eqref{FUNK} from a computational point of view.
+Here, the Euler method yields only the solution $\varphi_1$, since $f(0,0)=0$ implies that the first part of the polygonal curve is always zero, and later the approximant stays in the area $0\leqslant y\leqslant x^2/2$ since \textquotedblleft{}the slope field keeps it away from the upper boundary of this area\textquotedblright{}.
 On the other hand, one can also easily reach the solution $\varphi_2$ numerically.
 For this, one has to modify the Euler method by pushing the approximant in the initial step into the area $x^2\leqslant y$.
 This can be done, e.g., via

-which leads with $K=1$ for the initial value problem of Example \ref{EX} to the following pictures.
+{}which leads with $K=1$ for the initial value problem of our Example to Fig.\ 2.

-An adaption of that proof of Peano's theorem relying on the Euler method, see e.g.~\cite[p.~78]{W}, shows the following: Given a continuous right hand side $f$, then a sequence $(p_m)_{m\in\mathbb{N}}$ of polygonal curves, corresponding to partitions of mesh size $h_m\rightarrow0$, and arizing from the algorithm above, contains a subsequence that converges on $[x_0,x_0+a]$ uniformly to a solution of \eqref{CP}.
-In Example \ref{EX} it is easy to show that this subsequence must converge to $\varphi_2$.
-Detailed proofs can be found in \cite{P}.
-We point out, that the above illustrates that already not too harmful looking right hand sides can give rise to two distinct non-trivial solutions, of which only one is discovered by the numerical method.
+An adaption of that proof of Peano's theorem relying on the Euler method, see e.g.~\cite[p.~78]{W}, shows the following: Given a continuous right hand side $f$, then a sequence $(p_{k})_{k\in\mathbb{N}}$ of polygonal curves, corresponding to partitions of mesh size $h_{k}\rightarrow0$, and arizing from the algorithm above, contains a subsequence that converges on $[x_0,x_0+a]$ uniformly to a solution of \eqref{CP}.
+For $f$ as in \eqref{FUNK} and $K=1$ it is easy to show that this subsequence converges to $\varphi_2$, see \cite{P} for details.

+We leave it to the reader to verify that the initial value problem of the example has in addition to $\varphi_1$ and $\varphi_2$ infinitely many other solutions and that (at least some of) these solutions can be approximated by our algorithm (solve the linear inhomogenous equation $y'=(5/x)y+2x$ and try, e.g., {\sc PushEuler}($f,0,0,0.07,0.1,10$)).

 {